bawerd/gll.js/README.md

 -----

-Generalised parsers are special because they can handle any ambiguous grammar.
+Generalised parsers are special because they can handle any ambiguous context-free grammar.
 They work by performing a breadth-first search on all possible transitions.

 This library provides combinators for creating and composing generalised parsers.
 Any combination of parsers can be composed